Beeks' mission is to bring cloud-like flexibility to capital markets co-location and on-premise environments.

 OpenTelemetry allows you to learn a single set of APIs and conventions for accessing information about your application.

-Although the OpenTelemetry project’s main focus is around cloud-native software instrumentation, we believe that extending this framework to enable combined application-oriented visibility of the underlying infrastructure performance is a key requirement for performance-sensitive capital markets deployments, which require minimally invasive monitoring with high precision timing and without application overhead.
+Although the OpenTelemetry project’s main focus is around cloud-native software instrumentation, extending this framework to enable combined application-oriented visibility of the underlying infrastructure performance is a key requirement for performance-sensitive capital markets deployments.
+Such environments demand minimally invasive monitoring, high precision timing, and zero application overhead.

 Key OpenTelemetry terminology